 itemCount indicates the number of original records that it represents.
 It's equal to 1 + the number of previous discarded records.

 The default retention for Application Insights resources is 90 days.
 Different retention periods can be selected for each Application Insights resource.
 The full set of available retention periods is 30, 60, 90, 120, 180, 270, 365, 550 or 730 days.

 To change the retention, from your Application Insights resource, go to the Usage and Estimated Costs page and select the Data Retention option:

-When billing is enabled for longer retention, data kept longer than 90 days will be billed as the same rate as is currently billed for Azure Log Analytics data retention.
+When billing begins for longer retention in early December 2019, data kept longer than 90 days will be billed as the same rate as is currently billed for Azure Log Analytics data retention.
 Learn more at the Azure Monitor Pricing page.
 Stay up-to-date on variable retention progress by voting for this suggestion.

 There are some limits on the number of metrics and events per application, that is, per instrumentation key.
 Limits depend on the pricing plan that you choose.

 |Total data per day||100 GB||You can reduce data by setting a cap.
 If you need more data, you can increase the limit in the portal, up to 1,000 GB.
 For capacities greater than 1,000 GB, send email to AIDataCap@microsoft.com.|